An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

-\textbf{\(\textbf{P}_{cid}\):} \black{Under \(\textbf{P}_{cid}\), GPT-4, GPT-4 Turbo, Gemini Pro, Llama 2 7B and Llama 2 70B all achieved their best performance on both the Python and C/C++ datasets, while GPT-3.5 experienced a significant drop in scores.
-However, the impact of \(\textbf{P}_{cid}\) on the performance of DeepSeek-R1 was language-specific: while it led to a decline in C/C++, it enhanced performance in Python.} It can be inferred that adding information related to CWE to the prompt generally enhances the capabilities of general-purpose LLMs in security code review.
-Notably, under \(\textbf{P}_{c}\), the decrease in GPT-4's I-Score (Python: 4.76\% \textrightarrow 3.24\%, C/C++: 4.45\% \textrightarrow 3.91\%) and in M-Score (Python: 61.31\% \textrightarrow 46.47\%, C/C++:55.47\% \textrightarrow 44.53\%) reflects that guiding LLMs to reference CWE in the prompt indeed enables GPT-4 to detect more security defects.
-Still, it does not guarantee the accuracy of the detection results.
-Under \(\textbf{P}_{cid}\), providing a specific CWE list as a reference in the prompt leads to significant improvements across all metrics and datasets for GPT-4.
-Hence, incorporating specific CWE entries in the prompt is worthy of consideration. \black{For DeepSeek-R1, we analyzed why the impact of \(\textbf{P}_{cid}\) on performance is programming language-specific.
-As mentioned in Section~\ref{sec:dataset}, Race Condition is the most prevalent security defect type in the Python dataset.
-The CWE list provided in \(\textbf{P}_{cid}\) includes CWE-435, which is highly relevant to Race Condition, thereby enhancing model performance.
-In contrast, the C/C++ dataset features a more balanced distribution of security defect types, such as Integer overflow, Resource Leak and Crash.
-We included solely high-level CWE entries in the CWE list and some of them, such as CWE-682 (Incorrect Calculation), do not exactly match certain security defect types like Integer Overflow.
+\textbf{\(\textbf{P}_{cid}\):} Under \(\textbf{P}_{cid}\), \black{GPT-4 (via both ChatGPT and API)}, GPT-4 Turbo, Gemini Pro, Llama 2 7B and Llama 2 70B all achieved their best performance on the Python and C/C++ datasets.
+However, \black{when applying \(\textbf{P}_{cid}\) to DeepSeek-R1, we observed a performance decline on the C/C++ dataset and an improvement on the Python dataset.
+After aggregating the results from both datasets, DeepSeek-R1 ultimately exhibited an overall decline in its performance metrics (see Table~\ref{tbl:performance_gpt4_ds1}).
+Compared with the results of \(\textbf{P}_c\), it can be inferred that incorporating specific CWE entries into the prompt is more effective than providing a generic instruction related to CWE.
+Moreover, the prompting strategy of incorporating CWE information may yield a more significant performance improvement on general-purpose LLMs than on the reasoning-optimized LLM in security code review.} We further analyzed why the impact of \(\textbf{P}_{cid}\) on the performance of DeepSeek-R1 \black{differs between the Python and C/C++ datasets}.
+As mentioned in Section~\ref{sec:dataset}, \textit{Race Condition} is the most prevalent security defect type in the Python dataset.
+The CWE list provided in \(\textbf{P}_{cid}\) includes CWE-435, which is highly relevant to \textit{Race Condition}, thereby enhancing model performance.
+In contrast, the C/C++ dataset features a more balanced distribution of security defect types, such as \textit{Integer overflow}, \textit{Resource Leak} and \textit{Crash}.
+We included solely high-level CWE entries in the CWE list and some of them, such as CWE-682 (Incorrect Calculation), do not exactly match certain security defect types like \textit{Integer Overflow}.
 These CWE entries failed to provide sufficient guidance and even introduced interference.
 More fine-grained subtypes may provide better guidance for specific security defect types.
-Therefore, determining the optimal granularity of CWE as auxiliary information for different LLMs in security defect detection warrants further investigation in future work.}
+Therefore, determining the optimal granularity of CWE as auxiliary information for different LLMs in security defect detection warrants further investigation in future work.